6.10.94-stable

 [Back to the beginning]

-If a keycloak service is already available to you, you can skip to Step 2.2.
+If a keycloak service is already available to you, you can skip to Create client.
 If it’s not the case, here we propose to launch an instance of Keycloak using Docker which is the most simple solution for demo purpose.

 According to the official documentation, “Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly”.
 If you’re unfamiliar with Docker’s basic concepts, refer to this link: https://docs.docker.com/get-started/overview/